 - The use of data to inform business decisions.

 - can understand why people set up businesses

 - can analyse a business case study and evaluate the effectiveness of a business

 - are responsible, competent, confident and creative users of information and communication technology

-A range of case studies are used to investigate with students how modern businesses function in the 21st century.
+A range of case studies are used to investigate how modern businesses function in the 21st century.
 From large multi-national companies to local sole traders the course introduces students to the key concepts of business.

-The course is supported by a range of resources including the course text book, office365 independent task sheets.
+The course is supported by a range of resources including the course text book, office365 and independent task sheets.

 Students study how employment law works and typical roles and responsibilities in the workplace.
 There is also an emphasis on how information technology is transforming the workplace and the skills that students should think about to be employable in the future.